pankajred/mariadb-galera-cluser/README.md

 # mariadb-galera-cluser on docker-compose

-Note:- In Mariadb Galera cluer every node work like a Master and as well as Slave.
+Note:- In Mariadb Galera cluster every node work like a Master and as well as Slave.

 This mariadb galera cluster is of three nodes or machies